Introduction

 Etiology and Epidemiology

-The Diabetes Control and Complications Trial (DCCT)[3] was a landmark trial that provided a wealth of data on A1c and its correlation to blood glucose levels, as well as establishing specific treat to target A1c goals.
-From the completion of the trial, the National Glycohemoglobin Standardization Program (NGSP) was formed to define a standardized assay that was usable across laboratories.
+The Diabetes Control and Complications Trial (DCCT) [3] was a landmark study that provided extensive data on A1c and its correlation to blood glucose levels, establishing specific treatments to target A1c goals.
+Following the completion of the trial, the National Glycohemoglobin Standardization Program (NGSP) was formed to define a standardized assay for A1c measurement across laboratories.

 Pathophysiology

-People with diabetes need to have their A1c checked regularly to determine if their average blood glucose levels are within the target range.
-The American Diabetes Association (ADA) recommends that the HbA1c is checked twice a year in patients that are stable and well controlled, versus every 3 months in patients with changes in their medications, or not well controlled.
-[7]
+People with diabetes mellitus need regular A1c testing to ensure their average blood glucose levels are within the target range.
+The American Diabetes Association (ADA) recommends checking HbA1c twice a year for patients who are stable and well-controlled and every 3 months for those with medication changes or who are not well-controlled.

 Specimen Requirements and Procedure

-The HbA1c test can either be done as a point of care (POC), STAT test, or by sending a sample to a laboratory.
-The POC test uses a STAT analyzer that evaluates the A1c from a capillary fingerstick.
+The HbA1c test can be performed as a point of care (POC), a STAT test, or by sending a sample to a laboratory.
+The POC test uses a STAT analyzer to measure A1c from a capillary fingerstick.
 The laboratory test uses a teaspoon of blood drawn from a venous sample into a K2 EDTA (lavender top) tube.
 The sample gets processed as whole blood.

 Diagnostic Tests

 The venous sample A1c test may be used as a diagnostic tool in clinical practice when determining diabetes risk or onset.
-Due to the variability of capillary point of care testing, any A1c done by capillary sample should be confirmed with a venous sample before rendering the diagnosis.
+Due to the variability of capillary POC testing, any A1c test conducted using a capillary sample should be confirmed with a venous sample before rendering a diagnosis.

 Tests should be sent to a laboratory certified by the NGSP to ensure results are standardized.[7][8]